Developing Our Workforce

 Local workforce development service providers face a two-fold challenge.
 They must encourage and support low-wage earners in their efforts to access and complete training programs that lead to higher-wage jobs, and they must work to understand the needs of local employers so they can develop programs responsive to their skill requirements.

-Step Up supports GED, workforce readiness, and vocational training programs through these initiatives:
+Step Up supports workforce readiness and vocational training programs through these initiatives:

-Developing a skilled and educated workforce is a critical step toward eliminating poverty.
+Developing a skilled and educated workforce is a critical step in achieving upward mobility for our low-income community.